-Unfortunately there are many unfair, potentially vindictive bosses out there, and the good news is that many future employers (or at least ones you'd want to work for) use their instincts and ample evidence from elsewhere to inform their decisions.
-You might even see this as help in weeding out the judgmental, close-minded employers.
+Unfortunately, there are many unfair, potentially vindictive bosses out there, and the good news is that many future employers (or at least ones you'd want to work for) use their instincts and ample evidence from elsewhere to inform their decisions.
+You might even see this as help in weeding out judgmental, close-minded employers.

 Your words are wise, both for your own future and for others reading this: "never leave a job without finding a new one FIRST" [if at all possible] and "make sure you get your review dated and in writing and a copy of it."

 To protect themselves from lawsuits, former employers minimize what they will or won't say if contacted.
 But "not rehirable" is of course a clear statement that something went wrong.
 Your best approach for moving forward might include any or all:

 (1) Only include positive references on your reference sheet, identifying who they are.
 Some employers never go beyond that.
 Clients from that last job will help.

 (2) If they insist on contact info for your latest employer, explain to your potential employer ahead of time that you are being told you may get minimal or even unfavorable references from your immediately prior employer, but this surprised you since up to the day you gave notice you had great reviews and "had two raises in one year, worked non-stop hard and knowingly did quite well…"

 You might even give an example of a major accomplishment to the benefit of your former employer.
 Add in something about previous jobs and glowing reviews there too — which is why all this surprised you.
 Hopefully, you have excellent references from those.